6 Benefits of Using a Vitamin C Serum

-There has been a lot of hype in the media about Vitamin C serums, many think that's all it is.
-But studies have shown that topical Vitamin C does have beneficial effects on skin cells.
-So if you want to look younger and I know you do, read on...
+There has been a lot of hype in the media about Vitamin C serums, many think that's all it is, but studies have shown that topical Vitamin C does have beneficial effects on skin cells.
+So if you want to look younger (and who doesn't?) read on...

 Another advantage of using Vitamin C Serum is that it helps to reduce dark under-eye circles.
 It can also reduce puffiness around the eyes.
 Dark under-eye circles and puffiness make us look tired and older than we actually are.
 Using this product gives you a more youthful, bright, and vibrant appearance.

 Dry skin plagues many of us during the year and can be caused by a build up of dead skin cells.
-For those, Vitamin C is a MUST.
+For those, Vitamin C is a must.
 With topical Vitamin C, you can enjoy deeply quenched, hydrated skin as it naturally exfoliates the outer layer allowing your other hydrating serums and creams to penetrate deeper.
 Too much Vitamin C on sensitive skin can cause over exfoliation, so no need to go overboard.
-Rid yourself of dull, dry skin itch and flakes, and achieve a youthful, dewy glow by adding a vitamin C rich product like our Vitamin C Serum made with 20% Vitamin C rich herbal extracts of: Noni Fruit, Amalaki Berry, Orange Peel, Acerola Cherry and Rosehips.
+Rid yourself of dry, itchy, flaky skin and achieve a youthful, dewy glow by adding a vitamin C rich product like our Vitamin C Serum made with 20% Vitamin C rich herbal extracts of: Noni Fruit, Amalaki Berry, Orange Peel, Acerola Cherry and Rosehips.